franchg/yalht/README.md

 ├── .pre-commit-config.yaml     <- Configuration of pre-commit hooks for code formatting ├── Dockerfile                  <- Dockerfile
-├── Makefile                    <- Makefile with commands like `make train` or `make test` ├── pyproject.toml              <- Configuration options for testing and linting ├── requirements.txt            <- File for installing python dependencies ├── setup.py                    <- File for installing project as a package └── README.md
+├── Makefile                    <- Makefile with commands like `make train` or `make test` ├── pyproject.toml              <- Project configuration and dependencies (PEP 621) └── README.md
 ```

 ## Workflow - how it works

-Before starting a project, you need to think about the following things to unsure in results reproducibility:
+Before starting a project, you need to think about the following things to ensure results reproducibility:

 - Docker image setting up
-- Freezing python package versions
+- Dependency management with lockfiles (uv.lock)
 - Code Version Control
 - Data Version Control.
 Many of which currently provide not just Data Version Control, but a lot of side very useful
   features like Model Registry or Experiments Tracking: